If you are the kind of soul who:

 Is Wood Burning Harmful to the Environment?

-Unfortunately, yes it is.
-The smoke burning wood creates contains a complex mixture of gases and particles leading to particle pollution which may cause health problems.
+- The smoke burning wood creates contains a complex mixture of gases and particles leading to particle pollution which may cause health problems.

-The improper use of the appliance may affect the quality of the air inside.
+- The improper use of the appliance may affect the quality of the air inside.
 If the wood is not burned completely, the smoke may contain a number of particles including Carbon Monoxide (CO).
 Studies indicate that more than 150 people die from CO poisoning caused by the improper use of home appliances every year.

 The secret to green (or greener) fireplace is in how best you keep the hearth and chimney clean and safe, how responsibly you burn.
 What’s the best thing you can do here is to buy an EPA certified fireplace.

 Advantages of Wood Burning Fireplaces